Joyfully Thriving

 1 cup lemon juice

-Boil cinnamon sticks and cloves in water and sugar.
-Boil until sugar is dissolved.
-Cool.
-Mix juices into pan.
-Simmer.
 You can strain out the cloves and cinnamon before serving, or leave them in the pot to flavor the wassail that remains.
 Serve hot.
-This recipe makes about 2 gallons of wassail.

 You can keep wassail hot by warming it on the stove in a large pan.
 If you are serving wassail for a party, a large crock pot (like this one) works well to keep your wassail warm.
-That said, wassail is still tasty to drink when cold – and can easily be reheated in the microwave in individual mugs.
+Wassail is still tasty to drink when cold – and can easily be reheated in the microwave in individual mugs.

 Easy Homemade Wassail